lamnhan066/isolate_manager/README.md

       return 0;
     },
     onInitial: (controller, initialParams) {
-       /* This event will be executed before all the other events and should not be a `Future` event */ },
+       // This event will be executed before all the other events
+       //
+       // This event can be a `Future` but you need to set the `autoInitialize` in
+       // the `create` and `createCustom` to `false` to make it works.
+    },
     onDispose: (controller) {
-       /* This event will be executed after all the other events and should not be a `Future` event */ },
+       /* This event will be executed after all the other events and should NOT be a `Future` event */ },
     autoHandleException: false,
     autoHandleResult: false,